 We’re proud of the intelligent, passionate, and hardworking people that make up the Bright Power team.
 Each month, you’ll get a chance to meet one of them, understand how they contribute to the organization, and what makes them excited to come to work every day.

-Meet Bright Power team member Sarah Spencer, Senior Energy Analyst.
+Meet Bright Power team member Sarah Spencer, Manager of Analysis, National.

 What are some of the things you like most about working at Bright Power?